symfony/symfony-docs/form/create_form_type_extension.rst

     after another extension.
 Using this attribute requires you to add the service configuration explicitly.

-Once the extension is registered, any method that you've overridden (e.g.
+Once the extension is registered, any method that you have overridden (e.g.
 ``buildForm()``) will be called whenever *any* field of the given type (``FileType``) is built.